gvwilson/sensibleadventures/coriandel/coriandel.md

 "Like what?
 What was I supposed to say?"

-"Saints and all their mercies.
+"Saints and their inventions.
 The whole point is to say something to her!
 You don't just shove a bunch of flowers at a girl and then disappear into the night.
 Well, all right, maybe you can get away with that the once, but you're supposed to stick around long enough to talk to her, at least a little."

 "Well, thanks for letting me know.
 Shame you didn't think to tell me beforehand."

 "Saints.
 All right, listen.
 No, listen with your mouth closed.
 It's not the end of the world.
-The next time you see her, tell her that you thought you heard someone coming and you didn't want to endanger her reputation.
+The next time you see her, tell her that you thought you heard someone coming and you didn't want to, to, to jeopardize her reputation.
 That ought to be romantic enough.
 No, wait, on second thought, just tell her you thought you heard something in the alley.
 Better not remind her about her reputation."

 "What do you mean?
 There's nothing wrong with her reputation!"